hlbecker08/credit_risk_classification/README.md

 * The LogisticRegression model performs well for predicting a healthy loan status
 * It is important for us to be able to predict if a loan is at a high risk (1)

-This model does a fantastic job at predicting healthy loans at 100% but its ability to find high-risk could use some work.
+I would recommend using this model.
+It does a fantastic job at predicting healthy loans at 100% although be aware its ability to find high-risk could use some work.
 At an f1 score of 89% this is good but means 11% of high risk loans are missed.

 I worked on this challenge with Conner Dekok.